pauljherring/ansible.linode_dyndns/README.md

 ------------

 - An account with Linode
-- That account controlling DNS entries for a website you own
+- That account should be in control of DNS entries for a (base) FQDN you own
-- PHP installed on the machine this is to be run on.
+- PHP installed on the machine to run the script.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
 `defaults/main.yaml`

-- `linode_dyndns_domain`: The dns entry that you control (e.g. `example.com`)
+- `linode_dyndns_domain`: The dns entry (FQDN) that you control (e.g. `example.com`)
-- `linode_dyndns_hostname`: The unique subdomaine name of this host (without any additional prefixes, e.g. `desktop.example.com`)
+- `linode_dyndns_hostname`: The unique subdomain name of this host (without any additional prefixes and without the domain, e.g. `desktop` in `desktop.example.com`)
 - `linode_dyndns_token`: the 64-character API token obtained from Linode with access to modify DNS settings.
 Should normally be in a `*.enc` file.
-- `linode_dyndns_vpn_gateway`: If using `vpn` as a discovery method for the IP address of a VPN IP, the ip address of the remote gateway.
+- `linode_dyndns_vpn_gateway`: If using `vpn` as a discovery method for the IP address of a VPN IP, the ip address of the remote gateway (or another host on that VPN).
 Defaults to `172.20.0.0`.
 - `linode_dyndns_default_method`: Which discovery method to apply to the default full hostname of `linode_dyndns_hostname.linode_dyndns_domain`.
 Defaults to `ipv.me`.
 Options available:
   - `ipv.me` - use an external service to determine the 'public IP' of the host
   - `vpn` - identify the IP of the internal interface connecting to a VPN (see `linode_dyndns_vpn_gateway`)
   - `local` - the internal IP of the interface that reaches out to the internet

 Linode setup
 ------------